Project-OSmOSE/osmose-app/README.md

 [coverage-badge]: https://Project-OSmOSE.github.io/osmose-app/coverage/badge.svg
 [coverage-link]: https://Project-OSmOSE.github.io/osmose-app/coverage

-In this repository there is actually 2 projets : APLOSE software and OSmOSE team's website.
+In this repository there are actually 2 projets : APLOSE software and OSmOSE team's website.
-The backend is shared by the 2 projects but are located in distincts Django apps.
+The backend is shared by the 2 projects but is located in distincts Django apps.

 ### APLOSE
 APLOSE is a scalable web-based annotation tool for marine bioacoustics.
 It allows the annotations of audio spectrograms.
-It is currently used for marine bioaccoustics studies but its usage can be extended to all kind of accousitc studies.
+It is currently used for marine bioacoustics studies but its usage can be extended to all kind of acousitc studies.

 APLOSE is composed of a React frontend, located in "frontend" folder, and a Django backend, located in the "backend" folder ("api" app).